The 16 Types of Business Meetings (and Why They Matter)

 Expected Participation Profile

-These meetings are led by a designated negotiator or, if a neutral party isn’t available, by whomever cares about winning more.
+These meetings are led by a designated negotiator or moderator or, if a neutral party isn’t available, by whoever cares about winning more.
 All parties are expected to engage in the discussion, although how they engage will depend entirely on the current state of their relationship.
 If the negotiation is tense, the engagement will be highly structured to prevent any outright breakdown.
 If the relationship is sound, the negotiation may be conducted in a very conversational style.
 Obviously, relationship quality plays a central role in the success of a negotiation or issue resolution meeting.

 Meeting Format